Gluten-Free Vanilla Cupcakes

 Servings 12 servings

 It’s so tempting to use a boxed gluten-free cake mix any time there’s a big event because it’s so reliable.
 But let’s face it, the taste is underwhelming at best.
-I developed these homemade gluten-free vanilla cupcakes topped with buttercream frosting to satisfy everyone’s sweet tooth!
-They’re light and fluffy with a creamy, mouthwatering frosting that I love to slather on every dessert.
+I developed these homemade gluten-free vanilla cupcakes topped with buttercream frosting to satisfy everyone’s sweet tooth.
+They’re light and fluffy and the perfect base for any gluten-free cupcakes you’d like to make.

 frosted gluten-free vanilla cupcakes in cupcake liners.